KellenWatt/FRC2020-Team-2165/controls.md

 - Hold(**RB**) + **Right-Y**: lift robot at a variable rate, determined by the joystick
 - **Back** + **Start**: Lift robot to height
     - automatically lifts if robot drops below certain height - no holding
-    - Basically disables the robot for any other purpose until the button combo is pressed again
+    - Basically disables the robot for any other purpose until the button combo is pressed again (technically a toggle)